 Red Fox Male Vs Female

-- Male red fox is called a dog while female red fox is called a vixen.
+- A male red fox is called a dog while the female red fox is called a vixen.

-- Male red foxes are larger in size than female red foxes.
+- Male red foxes are larger than female red foxes.

 - Females raise their pups by teaching them hunting skills while males provide food for them.